 Beyond warmth, a waterproof layer is great for their skin.
 When a dog’s coat stays wet for too long, it can lead to uncomfortable skin irritation or even painful "hotspots."
 A well-fitting raincoat that covers their back and belly will keep them comfortable and protected from the elements.
 Look for options with a soft lining for extra insulation, ensuring your little companion stays cozy on every walk.

-For Large or Long-Haired Dogs
+Coats for Large or Long-Haired Dogs

 You might think a large, long-haired dog like a Bernese Mountain Dog or a Golden Retriever doesn't need a coat, and you're partially right—they usually don't need extra warmth.
 However, a waterproof shell can be a game-changer for you both.
 A lightweight, uninsulated raincoat is perfect for keeping their dense fur from getting soaked with rain and caked with mud.
 This means less time spent toweling off a sopping wet dog and trying to brush out matted, muddy tangles after every walk.